matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 ![](https://res.cloudinary.com/dp3mem7or/image/upload/v1549208913/articles/react-finland/accessible_react_apps.004.jpeg)

 This talk is called <cite>12 Tips For More Accessible React Apps</cite>.
-At the time when I picked the title I didn't know how much time I will have so I just picked an arbitrary number and I thought that 12 will be fine.
+At the time when I picked the title I didn’t know how much time I will have so I just picked an arbitrary number and I thought that 12 will be fine.

-As it turns out, I only have 20 minutes so let's get started with my 8 tips for more accessible react apps. 😄
+As it turns out, I only have 20 minutes so let’s get started with my 8 tips for more accessible react apps. 😄

 ### <abbr title="acessibility">a11y</abbr> tip #1: Create a sound document outline